gonodono/adbsms/README.md

+## adbsms

+> [!CAUTION]
+> The SMS permissions are classified dangerous and this app essentially bypasses
+> the security and privacy offered by that mechanism.
+Use at your own risk!

 A very simple example of a `ContentProvider` that relays queries to the SMS Provider, allowing queries over adb without adb's process holding the `READ_SMS` permission.